techwithlik/COMP2042_CW_hfylt4/README.md

 # Key Additions:
-Ability to move player's bar left and right using arrow keys, Tutorial button and instructions screen,
+Ability to move player's bar left and right using arrow keys, Tutorial button, back button, and tutorial screen,
 See live score,
-Changed colors of elements to improve user interface
+Inserted background images and changed colors of elements to improve user interface